jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 |--|--|--|--|
 | 2020-10-31 08:00| Chicago, IL | 2020-11-01 08:00| Houston, TX |

 Gort's app calculates that the trip took 24 hours.
 But the client is upset again, the driver says the trip took 25 hours.
-Gort finds that the origin and destination are in the the same Time Zone, so they should have the same
+Gort finds that the origin and destination are in the the same Time Zone, and is confused, if the driver never crossed a Time Zone, why is this answer wrong?

+Because Daylight Savings Time ended on November 1, 2020, and everyone in Central Time Zone rolled back their clocks 1 hour, adding that hour overnight.

+## What do ttime math challenges

 ## Helpful sites